 ΔfField is the subcarrier frequency spacing;

-TGI,Field is the guard interval duration for each OFDM symbol in the field.

 TCS,FieldiTX is the cyclic shift applied to the signal from transmit chain iTX, for a particular field.

 NSR,Field is the maximum subcarrier index for a particular field.

 {XFieldk, -NSR,Field≤k≤ NSR,Field} are the subcarrier coefficients for the field.